synthetik-technologies/blastfoam/README.md

-## Questions and Availability
+## Questions
 If you find any bugs, please let us know in the issues section of the repository.
-If you want to get in touch: info@synthetik-technologies.com. blastFoam is also available on the Texas Advanced Computing Center https://www.tacc.utexas.edu (TACC) as well as several other HPC centers.
+If you want to get in touch: info@synthetik-technologies.com.